Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

-\begin{remark} Scholze observes \cite{scholze1} that for $A$ and $(R,I)$ corresponding as in Theorem~\ref{T:perfectoid ring}, Theorem~\ref{T:perfectoid rational} and Theorem~\ref{T:mixed lift ring} imply that the small \'etale sites of the adic spaces associated to $R$ and $A$ are naturally equivalent.
-This observation is the point of departure of his theory of \emph{perfectoid spaces}, which casts the aforementioned results in more geometric terms.
-Besides the expected consequences for relative $p$-adic Hodge theory, as in the study of relative comparison isomorphisms between \'etale and de Rham cohomology \cite{scholze2}, there are some unexpected consequences; for instance, Scholze derives some new cases of the weight-monodromy conjecture in \'etale cohomology \cite{scholze1}.
-There may also be consequences in the direction of Hochster's direct summand conjecture in commutative algebra, as in the work of Bhatt \cite{bhatt} (see also the discussion in \cite{gabber-ramero-arxiv}). \end{remark}
+Besides the expected consequences for relative $p$-adic Hodge theory, as in the study of relative comparison isomorphisms between \'etale and de Rham cohomology \cite{scholze2} and in our own work in this paper, the perfectoid correspondence are some unexpected consequences.
+For instance, Scholze uses it to derive some new cases of the weight-monodromy conjecture in \'etale cohomology \cite{scholze1}.
+There may also be consequences in the direction of Hochster's direct summand conjecture in commutative algebra, as in the work of Bhatt \cite{bhatt} (see also the discussion in \cite{gabber-ramero-arxiv}).
+For further discussion, see \cite{scholze-icm}. \end{remark}

-\begin{remark} While the correspondence described above is sufficient for some applications (e.g., Remark~\ref{R:perfectoid spaces}), relative $p$-adic Hodge theory tends to requires somewhat more refined information.
+\begin{remark} While the correspondence described above is sufficient for some applications, relative $p$-adic Hodge theory tends to requires somewhat more refined information.
 The most common approach to getting this extra information is through variants of the \emph{almost purity theorem} of Faltings \cite{faltings-purity1, faltings-almost}.
 We will instead take an alternative approach based on relative Robba rings, as introduced in \S\ref{sec:relative extended}.
 For the relationship between the two points of view, see \S\ref{subsec:almost purity}. \end{remark}

-\begin{remark} For $A$ and $(R,I)$ corresponding as in Theorem~\ref{T:perfectoid ring}, it is straightforward to check that the map $\overline{x} \mapsto \theta([\overline{x}])$ induces an isomorphism between $R$ and the inverse limit of $A$ under the $p$-th power map (by rescaling to reduce to the corresponding statement for $\gotho_R$ and $\gotho_A$).
-This is the characterization of the perfectoid correspondence used in \cite{scholze1}. \end{remark}
+We mention the characterization of the perfectoid correspondence used in \cite{scholze1}, which avoids any reference to Witt vectors, as well as a related criterion not found in \cite{scholze1}.